 Thinking about working in the real estate industry in Victoria with an Estate Agent Licence?

-Consumer Affairs Victoria is introducing new education requirements for Estate Agents wanting to work in real estate with a full licence.
+Consumer Affairs Victoria has introduced new education requirements for Estate Agents wanting to work in real estate with a full licence.

-Current requirements: 24 units of learning from Certificate IV in Property Services Real Estate CPP40307 and 12 months experience as an Agent’s Representative *plus other eligibility requirements.
+Still accepted up until October 2025: 24 units of learning from Certificate IV in Property Services Real Estate CPP40307

 The training requirements for estate agents and agent representatives has been under review by the state government of Victoria.
 The findings have in part indicated that the amount of training a person receives reduces the likelihood of consumer complaints and increases agent professionalism and ethical behaviour.
 In other words, better for consumers.